tomimacia/tomas-macia/README.md

 This is a Next.js project bootstrapped with create-next-app, and sylted with Chakra UI and Framer Motion.

-Clone, npm install, change the data folder and happy hacking!

 Updated to TS.
 Deploment => https://www.tomasmacia.com.ar/